5 Ways to Write Content that Leads to Engagement

 - Compels the reader to find out more

 In order for the headline to do its part, you first have to do yours.
-Don’t use the first headline that pops in your head.
+Don’t use the first headline that pops into your head.
 Take your time and think about different possibilities.
 Moreover, write down those possibilities.
 Come up with at least 5 options.

 Having several different headlines in front of you puts you in the readers’ shoes.
 Imagine that you have just encountered those headlines, on which one would you click?